gkunter/coquery/README.rst

    sequence
 -  Use the same query syntax for all installed corpora
 -  Automate queries by reading them from an input file
+-  Save query results from speech corpora as Praat TextGrids

 Analysis
 ~~~~~~~~